 Decisions relating to the treatment of your assets are made within the framework of the laws in place at the time of writing a Will.
 However, on occasion, new legislation comes into place that may affect the provisions you have set out, particularly in relation to tax.
-For example, a major new piece of legislation in relation to inheritance tax was introduced in April 2017 in the form of the introduction of a main residence allowance.
-Where a Will has been in place for some time, it may be worth consulting with your solicitor to ensure that the division of your assets still make sense from a tax efficiency perspective.
+For example, a major new piece of legislation concerning inheritance tax was introduced in April 2017 in the form of a main residence allowance.
+Where a Will has been in place for some time, it may be worth consulting with your solicitor to ensure that the division of your assets still makes sense from a tax efficiency perspective.

 And if you haven’t got a Will in place, now is the time to make one!

-There are several reasons why people choose not to make a Will – often people think their possessions and assets will automatically pass to their spouse or children.
-Some people simply find it too difficult to face the thought of their own mortality.
-Planning for what will happen in the event of your death is never easy but taking the step of making a Will can bring a significant sense of peace of mind, both for you and your family.
+There are several reasons why people choose not to make a Will – often, people think their possessions and assets will automatically pass to their spouse or children.
+Some people simply find it too difficult to face the thought of their mortality.
+Planning for what will happen in the event of your death is never easy, but making a Will can bring a significant sense of peace of mind for you and your family.

-This is especially true in today’s society where it is not uncommon for families to consist of children from previous relationships as well as those from the new relationship.
-In such instances, the rules of intestacy that apply if you die without a Will may not provide for your own blood relatives as you would have wished.
+This is especially true in today’s society, where it is not uncommon for families to consist of children from previous relationships and those from the new one.
+In such instances, the rules of intestacy that apply if you die without a Will may not provide for your blood relatives as you would have wished.
 As such, it is vital that you make a Will so that your assets can be treated as per your wishes and that every eventuality is accounted for.

-For further advice or assistance on making or amending your Will, please contact Rebecca at [email protected] or on 01457 761320.
+For further advice or assistance on making or amending your Will, please get in touch with Rebecca at Rebecca@odonnellsolicitors.co.uk or on 01457 761320.